 The Washington Buddhist Peace Fellowship is a coalition of Buddhists and like-minded individuals dedicated to serving as a proactive force for peace, social and economic justice, and a sustainable environment.

-Founded in February 2003, WBPF is the Washington, D.C. area chapter of the national Buddhist Peace Fellowship, which formed in 1978.
+Founded in February 2003, WBPF is an independently operated Washington, D.C. area chapter of the national Buddhist Peace Fellowship, which formed in 1978.
 We are inspired and guided by the wisdom and compassion of the buddhadharma as well as contemporary nonviolent, progressive movements for social transformation.
 As the Venerable Thich Nhat Hanh explains, "Peace is not simply the absence of violence; it is the cultivation of understanding, insight and compassion, combined with action." *

 WBPF holds public meetings and sponsors a wide variety of talks, workshops, retreats and other programs with spiritual leaders, peace facilitators and experts in conflict resolution to help develop skills for the effective promotion of peaceful change.
 In addition, we work closely with other peace organizations to optimize mutual understanding and cooperative efforts.
 The WBPF website hosts a discussion forum and provides news, information and resources such as links to local dharma centers, notices of upcoming Buddhist teachings, peace events and links to other groups.